Cindy Klassen: Surgery and the 2010 Olympics

 In preparation for the 2010 Winter Olympics in Vancouver, Klassen decided not to participate in the fall races for the Speed Skating World Cup.
 She returned to competition in 2008 but decided to cut the skating season short in February 2008 after her sister was in a near-fatal accident.
-She also said that she will only focus on the World Single Distance Championships.
-Defending her all-around title and high World Cup classifications are not her main goal for the season.
-Later that year in July 2008 Klassen had surgery to repair damage done to her knees over her career and in high school basketball.
+She also said that she would only focus on the World Single Distance Championships.
+Defending her all-around title and high World Cup classifications were not her main goal for the season.
+In July Klassen had surgery to repair damage done to her knees over her career and in high school basketball.
 The surgeries would keep her from competing in the 2008–09 World Cup.
-Sometime later in 2009, her doctor discussed her knees saying that "These things don't go away, they're not cured.
+Sometime later in 2009, her doctor discussed her knees, saying that:

+These things don't go away, they're not cured.
 It's not like a broken bone that once it's healed it's back to good strength and can take stress.
 It's not like that.
 It's never going to be perfectly normal.
-It's not possible to get that."
-He later added that the only way her knees would stop degenerating would be for Klassen to stop speed skating.
+It's not possible to get that.

+He later added that the only way for her knees to stop degenerating would be for Klassen to give up speed skating.

 On January 5, 2010, the Royal Canadian Mint announced that they were minting 22 million Canadian quarters with an image of Klassen in a speed skating pose on it.
-3 million of the quarters were minted with a red maple leaf on it.
+Three million of the quarters were minted with a red maple leaf on it.
 The mint issued the quarters as an honour to Klassen's six medals in the Olympics, and as part of their Olympic Moments quarter-coins series.

-Coming back from double knee-surgery and two years off of skating, Klassen's main goal at the 2010 Winter Olympics in Vancouver was simply to compete.
-Klassen saying that "My goal is just to qualify.
+Coming back from double knee-surgery and two years off from skating, Klassen's main goal at the 2010 Winter Olympics in Vancouver was simply to compete.
+She said that "My goal is just to qualify.
 To get there would be great."
 She failed to medal in 2010, placing 21st in the 1500 m, 14th in the 3000 m, and 12th in the 5000 m.
 Klassen was also named as an alternate in the team pursuit.
-While Klassen stated that she was unsure of whether she would continue speed skating after the games, she believed that her knees would hold out and that the 2014 Sochi Olympics were a possibility.
+While Klassen stated that she was unsure of whether she would continue speed skating after the Games, she believed that her knees would hold out and that the 2014 Sochi Olympics were a possibility.